genomorro/dwm-patches/README.md

 DWM patches
 ===========

-* Official patches for DWM 6.0
+* Patches for DWM 6.1

-- Zenburn color scheme
+- Solarized color scheme
 - No border with single window
 - Systray
-- Save position of float windows
 - Pertag
 - Restart with MODKEY+q
-- Columns provides for vertical windows in master area
-- Deck and Bstack layouts
+- Grid, deck and bstack layouts